 In November 2017 the NSW Government had announced that it planned to knock down and rebuild both ANZ and Sydney Football stadiums.
 The NSW Government had estimated that the cost to rebuild ANZ Stadium would be approximately $1.25 billion, in addition to the $200 million the NSW Government spent on buying the stadium back from its private operator.

 However in March 2018, the NSW Government announcement that it will refurbish ANZ Stadium.
-This sees the Government revert back to the programme proposed under the Government in 2015, which was to refurbish ANZ Stadium.
+This sees the Government revert back to the program proposed in 2015, which was to refurbish ANZ Stadium.

 The Infrastructure NSW (INSW) State Infrastructure Strategy, released in early March 2018, recommended that business cases for both ANZ and Allianz stadiums be completed in 2018.
 The NSW Government supported the recommendation in its response to the Strategy.

 The strategic business case for ANZ Stadium, led by INSW, was issued to the NSW Government in late March 2018, which prompted the Government to instead commit to a refurbishment of the stadium.
 The strategic business case investigated three options, including:

 - refurbishing/remodelling the stadium into a rectangular formation with 70,000 seat capacity ($810 million);

 - a new stadium with 70,000 seat capacity ($1.292 billion); and